-Since the driving can be really long, make sure you have the proper tyre repair kit as well as the tyre air compressor.
+Since the driving can be really long, make sure you have the proper tire repair kit as well as the tire air compressor.

-A solar-powered charger can also be practical and power inverter for Cigarette Lighter.
+A solar-powered charger can also be a practical and power inverter for Cigarette Lighter.

 Of course, we don’t go on a road trip without a GPS system.